rapidsai/shared-actions/dockerhub-script/README.md

 - `script` (required): Script to run

 ## Inner variables
 These are variables pre-computed by this action which become usable by the scripts that you pass to be run in this action.
 - `HUB_TOKEN`: The generated DockerHub token required for authorization against the DockerHub API.

+NOTE: these examples assume that you are first cloning the shared-actions repo, and using the script locally.
+See the root README for more details.

 ## Usage